 - Pour pureed mixture into the dry ingredients and stir with a spatula until completely combined.
 Fill muffin cups about 2/3 full and baking 18-20 minutes.

 May these fun, delicious foods bring you great luck (and full stomachs).
 Happy St. Patrick’s Day!

 Want other fun ideas for cooking and meals?
-Sign up for our two-week FREE trial to get started!
+Sign up for our FREE trial to get started!